colpal/actions-pr-comment/README.md

 From the conclusion input, a hidden identifier is also placed int he beginning of the comment.
 This is to aid with the hiding of comments via the [`on-resolution-hide`](#on-resolution-hide) input.

 ## Conclusion
 The `conclusion` input is utilized as a hidden identifier to maintain the status of the current run.
 This works alongside [`on-resolution-hide`](#on-resolution-hide) to ensure that, when desired, `succcess` messages are hidden.
 Without `conclusion`, there wouldn't be a mechanism to know when to hide certain message or not.
+The input for this field should look something like `steps.<step_id>.outcome` where `step_id` is the step that is generating the comment.
+The possible values for this action are limited to what the [steps context outputs](https://docs.github.com/en/actions/reference/workflows-and-actions/contexts#steps-context).

 ### Success
-Sets the status check conclusion to `success`, indicating the check passed.
+Sets the hidden conclusion identifier in the message to `success`, indicating the `<step-id>` step also succeeded.

 ### Failure
-Sets the status check conclusion to `failure`, indicating the check failed.
+Sets the hidden conclusion identifier in the message to `failure`, indicating the `<step-id>` step also failed.

+### Skipped
+Sets the hidden conclusion identifier in the message to `skipped`, indicating the `<step-id>` step was also skipped.
+No new commment will be created or updated.
+Will hide existing comment if `on-resolution-hide: true`.
+If `on-resolution-hide: false`, then existing comment remains.

 ### Cancelled
-Sets the status check conclusion to `cancelled`, indicating there was an upstream cancellation before completion.
+Sets the hidden conclusion identifier in the message to `cancelled`, indicating there was an upstream cancellation before completion.
 No new comment will be created or updated as this job is never ran.

 ## Update Mode
 The `update-mode` input controls how the action handles existing comments with the same `comment-id`.